nrfconnect/sdk-nrf/doc/nrf/libraries/networking/wifi_credentials.rst

 Overview
 ********

-This library uses either Zephyr's settings subsystem or Platform Security Architecture (PSA) protected storage to store credentials.
+This library uses either Zephyr's settings subsystem or Platform Security Architecture (PSA) Internal Trusted Storage (ITS) to store credentials.
 It also holds a list of SSIDs in RAM to provide dictionary-like access using SSIDs as keys.

 Configuration